 The purpose of this Policy is to evidence our commitment to the resolution of complaints in an orderly fashion and for all staff to be aware of this Policy and how we handle complaints in line with this.

-In the first instance, customers are encouraged to contact the Governance and Compliance Manager to lodge their complaint.
-Complaints can be lodged either by email using the email@example.com email address or by using the contact form on the “Contact Us” section of the Charities Trust website (please ensure that your message is marked as Complaint), by telephone on 0151 2841 433 or by writing to: Governance and Compliance Manager, Charities Trust, Suite 22, Century Building, Tower Street, Liverpool, L3 4BJ.
+In the first instance, customers are encouraged to contact the Compliance Manager to lodge their complaint.
+Complaints can be lodged either by email using the firstname.lastname@example.org email address or by using the contact form on the “Contact Us” section of the Charities Trust website (please ensure that your message is marked as Complaint), by telephone on 0151 2841 433 or by writing to: Compliance Manager, Charities Trust, Suite 22, Century Building, Tower Street, Liverpool, L3 4BJ.

 It is vital that the complainant provides the following information when lodging their complaint: